pmaillot/X32-Behringer/README.md

 Please note: You should run the X32 a first time and issue a "/shutdown" command from a connected client; this will create a file preserving all X32 parameters, that will be read at next start.
 Make sure you end your client sessions with "/shutdown" to update the file with the changes made to X32.

 Some X32 commands are not implemented (lack of time mostly), some are also not present as this program was developed before FW2.14 was released.
 You are welcome to dive in the code and add them :-)

+### X32UDP ###
+This is a set of 3 functions to connect to X32, send and receive data (non-blocking IO).
+I use these functions to interface with Pascal (Lazarus) code I use when writing or porting my apps to Raspberry Pi.
+Lazarus enables writing GUI apps very easily (and quickly).
+The interfacing with C is quite simple too and works great.